The darkest survival situations in human history

 Chance of death – 50%

 The Donner party was a group of around 85 people made up of several families who formed the end of the convoy.
 They weren’t able to leave when they should have and were a considerable distance behind the rest of the convoy, hoping to catch up at some point.
-At one of the forts along the route they received word there was a short-cut through the mountains and so opted to take it.
-After realising the path was no where near as clear as they were told they became even further behind, and on top of this no one else knew where they were.
+At one of the forts along the route they received word there was a shortcut through the mountains and so opted to take it.
+After realizing the path was nowhere near as clear as they were told they became even further behind, and on top of this, no one else knew where they were.

 The group got stuck up a mountain range with their route blocked off by deep snow.
 They were forced to make three small cabins next to a lake up the mountain and had to eat all their animals, which didn’t last long.
-Things got so bad one family who were using a cow skin to cover their huts roof had to give it to another family to re-pay a debt, when it was then cut up and boiled to make soup.
+Things got so bad one family who was using cow skin to cover the roof of their hut had to give it to another family to repay a debt, it was then cut up and boiled to make soup.

-Things got so bad one family brought the carcass of a cow that had starved to death from another family for the cost of $25, a sum which would fetch 3 healthy cows at the time.
-After people started to eat each other and most of the party had either left or died, small rescue teams came in to escort a few people out at a time, and on one such trip they discovered the chopped up remains of someones child in a cooking pot.
+Things got so bad one family brought the carcass of a cow that had starved to death from another family for the cost of $25, a sum that would fetch 3 healthy cows at the time.
+After people started to eat each other and most of the party had either left or died, small rescue teams came in to escort a few people out at a time, and on one such trip, they discovered the chopped-up remains of someone’s child in a cooking pot.